perez987/OpenCore-and-UEFI-Secure-Boot/guide/The easy way.md

 2.- macOS

-- Create a USB stick and put OpenCore on its EFI partition in the usual way
+- Create a USB stick and put OpenCore on the EFI partition in the usual way
+- Get the file /usr/standalone/i386/boot.efi and put it in the EFI folder of the USB stick
 - Restart

 3.- BIOS: